ksu-hmi/STaRT/README.md

 This is a readme file for STaRT (Simple Triage and Rapid Treatment) application - Created on 10/28/2022

 ## Project Title: STaRT
-The title of our project represents the initials of Simple Triage and Rapid Treatment which is a triage method developed in 1983 and used by first responders to quickly classify victims during a mass casualty incident (MCI) based on the severity of their injury.
+The title of our project represents the initials of Simple Triage and Rapid Treatment which is a triage method developed in 1983 and used by first responders to quickly classify victims during a mass casualty incident (MCI) based on the severity of their injury,medical need and likely response to treatment.

 ## STaRT Project Description
 ### What does STaRT do?